permutamario/math-visualizer/Documentation/PluginCreationGuide.md

-# Math Visualization Framework: Updated Plugin Developer Guide
+# Math Visualization Framework: Plugin Developer Guide

 ## Introduction

-The Math Visualization Framework is built on a component plugin architecture that emphasizes clean separation of concerns and an intuitive API.
-This updated guide will help you create plugins using the enhanced Plugin base class with the framework's modern rendering approach using **Konva for 2D** and **Three.js for 3D** visualizations.
+The Math Visualization Framework is built on a component plugin architecture that emphasizes clean separation of concerns, an intuitive API, and clear responsibilities.
+This guide will help you create plugins using the enhanced Plugin base class with the framework's rendering approach using **Konva for 2D** and **Three.js for 3D** visualizations.

-## Key Framework Architecture Updates
+## Key Framework Architecture

-The framework now leverages Konva for 2D visualizations, providing a powerful and efficient rendering library that offers:
+The framework follows these core principles:

-1. Object-oriented shape manipulation
+1. **Single Plugin Model**: Only one plugin is active at any time, simplifying concerns around dependencies and conflicts.
-2. Event handling
+2. **Scripting-like API**: Helper methods allow plugins to define parameters, actions, and animations without specifying implementation details.
-3. Animations and tweening
+3. **Event-Driven Pattern**: Visualization updates happen in response to parameter changes rather than explicit render calls.
-4. Layer-based rendering
+4. **Clean Lifecycle**: Plugins have well-defined load and unload phases with automatic resource management.
-5. Transformations (scale, rotate, etc.)
+5. **Modern Rendering Libraries**: Konva for 2D visualizations and Three.js for 3D visualizations provide powerful capabilities with a consistent API.
-6. Built-in camera/viewport controls
+6. **Single Source of Truth**: The core maintains all parameter values to ensure UI consistency.

 ## Creating a Plugin